trealla-prolog/trealla/README.md

 The first call to vec_set/3 sets the value *type* of the vector, which can be integer or float.

-Only non-zero values are stored.
+Only non-zero vec values are stored.

-Map are somewhat analogous to streams so to destroy a map or vector call close/1 on the handle.
+Maps are somewhat analogous to streams so to destroy a map or vector call close/1 on the handle.